blog-banner-image

 As part of this internship, students will analyze data, develop streamlined internal communication systems, and support divisions with audits.
 Duties will vary based on the department, job title, and the student’s skills and education.

-Bureau of Criminal Investigation, Minnesota Department of Public Safety
+Bureau of Criminal Apprehension, Minnesota Department of Public Safety

 This internship, offered through the Minnesota Department of Public Safety, allows college students to observe forensic scientists at work and become involved in a laboratory project.
 Students must be a college or graduate program senior studying in a field such as biology, criminalistics, forensic science, or something similar.
 Students can expect to participate in an extensive literature review, research, laboratory experiments, oral presentations, and data compilation.